roverbird/corpus_utils/README.md

 ## Word Space Visualization

 This repository contains R scripts for visualizing word spaces based on the analysis of word frequency distributions.
-The visualization is designed to reveal thematic patterns within the distribution of words, especially named entities, assuming a Negative Binomial Distribution.
-The resulting plots provide insights into the semantic space of the analyzed collection of texts, aiding in the exploration of key themes and relationships among words.
-This can be useful when one needs to visualize keywords, or feature words, within a large collection of homogenious texts, such as medical articles, e-mails, news, reviews, or, for example an entire novel.
+The visualization is designed to reveal semantic similarity within the distribution of words, especially named entities, or "hero words", assuming a Negative Binomial Distribution of them.
+For each word, a pair of parameters is calculated, namely NBD parameters k and p, and they can be viewed as word embeddings induced from a text corprus.

+Visualize word embeddings in 2D or 3D space so that you can examine the spatial relationships between words and inspect clusters or semantic groupings.
+The resulting plots provide insights into the relation of words inside the corpus, aiding in the exploration of key themes and relationships among words.
+Set filters to view main heros or remarkable background content words.
+This can be useful when one needs to visualize keywords, or feature words, even within a small collection of homogenious texts, such a novel.

+Of course, you can use the NBD technique also for larger collections of texts, such as medical articles, e-mails, user reviews, news.
+There really no limit of how large a collection of texts can be, but it is essencial that the corpus itself is meaningful.

-What is included:
+### What is included:

 **gutenberg.py** Download and parse any [Project Gutenberg](https://gutenberg.org/) book to prepare for analysis with **wordstats.py**